KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 **To create a template title**

-Choose :guilabel:`Add Title Clip` from the :guilabel:`Add Clip` drop down and create a title with the text *%s* in it and formatted how you desire it.
+Choose the :menuselection:`Add Title Clip` item from the :guilabel:`Add Clip` drop down and create a title with the text *%s* in it and formatted how you desire it.
 Save this title as described above.

 .. image:: /images/Template_title1.png
    :align: center